Efficient cannabis retail operations start with clear procedures. Here is everything you need to know about creating SOPs for your dispensary.

 Download the full kit, including inventory intake, auditing, inventory control, cash handling, check in, opening, closing, check out, safety/security, and employee management.
 Simply make a copy, edit with your store-specific details, share with employees, and viola!

 If you'd prefer to access specific SOPs only, keep scrolling to find the template you need.

 Timing: Every time products arrive

 Purpose: Inventory intake is important because you need strict controls for managing every stage of the inventory process for cannabis products.
-Failing to account for your products is a compliance concern, and could result in lost licenses.
 This SOP outlines what happens when new products come into your dispensary.